-With parts of the country experiencing their coldest days in 50 years, I’m guessing most pets haven’t strayed too far from bed.
+As we edge closer to Winter, I’m guessing you've noticed your pet straying less from their bed (or yours).
 But just how much do they feel the cold?
 Well, here’s what separates our winter warriors from our winter worriers!

 When they can’t exactly head to the wardrobe and put another layer on themselves, a lot of the expectation falls on us to read the signs and almost feel the cold for them.
 Let me show you how…